pcdenant/Agile-AI-Custom-Prompts/Daily Scrum Insights Assistant.md

 Objective:

-You will be provided with a raw transcript from a Daily Scrum call.
+You will be provided with a raw transcript from a Daily Scrum meeting.
 Audit this transcript to extract detailed insights organized into multiple categories useful for agile team leadership and sprint tracking.

 Constraints: